goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 ## Important topics you should be familiar with:

+Interviewers will focus on your familiarity with complex products or systems and assess your ability to arrive at answers in the face of unusual constraints.

-Note that we're not looking for you to be an expert in ALL of these, but you should know enough of them to weigh design considerations and know when to consult an expert
+You should be familiar with the areas below—but we’re not looking for you to be an expert in all of them.
+You should know enough to weigh design considerations (and understand when to consult an expert) for:

 * Concurrency (threads, deadlock, starvation, consistency, coherence)
+* Caching
 * Networking (IPC, TCP/IP)
 * Abstraction (understanding how OS, filesystem, and database works)
 * Real-world performance (relative performance RAM, disk, your network, SSD)
-* Availability and Reliability (durability, understanding how things can fail)
+* Availability and Reliability (durability, understanding how things can fail, types of failures, failure units, how failures may manifest, mitigations, etc.)
-* Data storage (RAM vs. durable storage, compression, byte sizes)
+* Data storage and data aggregation (RAM vs. durable storage, compression, byte sizes)
-* CAP Theorem
+* Database partitioning, replication, sharding, CAP Theorem
 * Kernel
 * File Systems
 * Byte Math
+* QPS capacity / machine estimation (back of the envelope estimates), byte size estimation

 ## What the interviewer is looking for: